vince-bourgmayer/electron-test/RESUME.md

 ## 02/10/2017
 I don't need to use DB in main process but in renderer process.
 So i commented previous code in main.js then I started to call nedb in script.js

+1. I created a function to get html from locked door object for slick.
+I did unit test to create this function but i only use two basic case so i'm not really happy of it...
+But I understand a little better how to use it.
+At this step I wondered if :
+	+ I should use jquery to move "addDoorButton" when slide change. or
+	+ I should but a button on each slide and hide them except if it is the current slide.

+_I choose second way, but it 's not a closed question_

+2. I made many modification on project today.
+I changed dir structure, changed where to use DB, ...

+3. I updated backlog.md because task previously created weren't covering project.

 ## 31/09/2017
 I read:
 - some articles about testing with mocha